-Life sucks.
-We are often faced with many difficult challenges that are completely out of our control.
-Besides the coronavirus epidemic we’re all facing right now, there’s also death, disease, bankruptcy, injustice, mental health issues, illness, and the list goes on…
+Why does life suck?
+That may be a question that comes up when you are faced with many difficult challenges that are completely out of your control.
+Besides the coronavirus epidemic we’re all facing right now, there’s also death, disease, bankruptcy, injustice, mental health issues, illness, and the list goes on.

 So why does life suck sometimes?
 There are times when it has nothing to do with you, how hard you are trying in life, or how good of a person you are.
 Life gets hard, bad things happen, and sometimes it just plain sucks.